juansie96/google-home/README.md

     4. How to properly position elements on the page using containers

-  The project helped also to reinforce my knowledge on many topics like...
+  This project also helped to reinforce my knowledge on many topics like...

   **GIT**
    - Basic commands *(add, status, log, commit, push)*